 It doesn’t take long to find an online article explaining how running can improve your mental well-being.

 There’s one important thing missing from much of these writings: the stories of individuals who are using running and the outdoors to fight their internal hardships.

-Here we take a look at the science behind running and share some inspiring stories from those who are living proof that running can be benefical to a person’s state of mind.
+Here we look at the science behind running and share some inspiring stories from those who are living proof that running can be benefical to a person’s state of mind.

 The latest research:

 There is an enormous amount of research behind how outdoors exercise (especially running) can benefit a person’s mental well-being.
 Runners have long preached the phenomenon of the ‘runners high’ - a feeling of euphoria after a prolonged amount of running.